PSI Calculation | 12-ton Hydraulic Rosin Press with Dabpress Hand Pump with Gauge

 Regarding 12-ton rosin press dp-hr12t47 with Dabpress hydraulic hand pump with gauge -

-There is a formula you will need to use to figure out the exact pressure (PSI) at the material, or bag, the PSI reading on the gauge is only measuring the pressure in the hose, so the extra math is required.
+There is a formula you will need to use to figure out the exact pressure (PSI) at the material or bag, the PSI reading on the gauge is only measuring the pressure in the hose, so extra math is required.

-Each hydraulic cylinder has it's own cylinder effective area used in calculating pressure.
-In the case of the 12-ton cylinder, the cylinder effective area is 2.75.
-That bit of information helps us calculate the total force appllied based on the PSI measured on the pressure gauge
+Each hydraulic cylinder has its own cylinder effective area used in calculating pressure.
+In the case of the 12-ton cylinder, the cylinder's effective area is 2.75.
+That bit of information helps us calculate the total force applied based on the PSI measured on the pressure gauge

 Pressure on gauge x 2.75 = total force delivered